 Solid Waste Services: The Town provides a once-a-week curbside collection of solid waste and bi-weekly collection of its recycling contracted services.
 The Town has contracted with All American Waste for solid waste disposal services and collection of recyclables.
-This agreement is in effect through June 30, 2019 and a five year extension is being executed.
+This agreement is in effect through June 30, 2019.